andrevidela/dev-notes/docs/Task Management/Open servers.md

     - [x] 6.13.1 Finish writing the tensor examples ✅ 2022-02-17
   - [x] 6.14 Port indexed interfaces to container interfaces ✅ 2022-03-14
 	  - Not going to work, it messes up inference
-  - [ ] 6.15 implement state as directed container
+  - [x] 6.15 implement state as action ✅ 2022-03-27
 	  - issue #44
-  - [ ] 6.16 implement servers as bidirectional lenses for each endpoints
+  - [x] 6.16 implement servers as bidirectional lenses for each endpoints ✅ 2022-03-27
 	  - issue #42
   - [ ] 6.17 finish database example
   - [ ] 6.18 add error management with co-parameter
+  - [ ] 6.19 implement server communication with node